Travelling to New Zealand with kids is a wonderful opportunity for all kinds of adventures.

 Flying into Auckland is a common starting point for a family trip to New Zealand, and no visit to this incredible city would be complete without seeing the Auckland Zoo.
 Boasting 1400 animals covering a staggering 135 different species, a trip to this diverse and kid-friendly attraction is a bare necessity during your visit to Auckland.

-You can see everything from cute meerkats to monkeys, penguins to Galapagos tortoises, either by guide or taking yourselves around this entertaining venue.
+You can see everything from cute meerkats to monkeys, penguins to Galapagos tortoises, either with a guide or taking yourselves around this entertaining venue.
 Plenty of eateries if the kids get hungry along the way!

 Hobbiton Movie Set